unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 #### Human Traits

-It’s hard to make generalizations about humans, but your human character has these traits.
+It's hard to make generalizations about humans, but your human character has these traits.

 **_Ability Score Increase._** Two ability scores each increase by 1.